 What can I take into the exam venue?

 You can take the following items into your exam venue:

 - Your own equipment and writing instruments such as pens, pencils, rulers and erasers.
 They will not be supplied.
 Writing materials should be contained only in a clear plastic bag or clear pencil case.

 - Other materials as specified on your exam paper.
-You can contact your Unit Coordinator for details of what materials will be specified on the exam paper.
+You can contact your Subject Coordinator for details of what materials will be specified on the exam paper.
 Please remember that if you bring anything that is not listed on the exam paper, it will be taken off you until the completion of your exam.